-The Option Alpha autotrading platform has been designed with multiple safeguards and limits in place to protect traders.
+The Option Alpha autotrading platform has been designed with multiple safeguards and limits to protect traders.

 - Automations only run when they are turned on.